adamjez/http-mocker/README.md

 ```

 ### Named client
-Mock response for all http requests using named client.
+Mock response for http request using named client.

-Somewhere in your `Startup` method `HttpClient` is registered
+The `HttpClient` is often configured with the extension method `AddHttpClient`.

 ```csharp
 services.AddHttpClient<YourExternalClientClass>("client-name");
 ```

-Later in your integration tests override `HttpClient` behaviour inside `YourExternalClientClass` using overload which accepts client name
+In your tests override `HttpClient` behavior inside `YourExternalClientClass` using overload which accepts client name.
 ```csharp
 services.AddHttpClientMock("client-name")
     .WithFallback(